k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 The first input parameter of a masking flow (or a custom actor) — selected as a Generator — is regarded as the value that should be masked, and not as a masking configuration parameter.
 Hence, it is hidden (and not dynamically added) when a masking flow is selected in the above Masking setup screen.
 This is applicable only for an input parameter of Link or External type.

 Therefore, when creating a masking flow, its first input should be named 'value', even if the flow does not require any input.
-This prevents the hiding of the first input from the Masking setup screen as explained above.
+This ensures that the first configuration parameter of the selected Generator is not hidden in the Masking setup screen, as explained above.

 Below is a masking flow sample: